-I confess.
-I had an addiction to Dr. Pepper.
+I love kombucha tea.
+But first, I loved Dr. Pepper.
+I confess: I had an addiction to Dr. Pepper.

 It seemed innocent enough at first.
 I was a college student in desperate need of caffeine.
 My husband — then boyfriend — had a case of Dr. Pepper made with real cane sugar (no HFCS!) in his closet.
 He offered me one.
 I accepted.
 I was hooked.

 Over the next ten years, I periodically tried to wean myself from the soda.
 I gave it up for Lent more than once.
 I told myself how evil it was, how bad for me, how disappointing it was to drink.
 I couldn’t knock the habit.

 Kombucha tea — the fizzy, mildy sweet and tart, health drink that works wonders detoxing our bodies.

 Kombucha tea satisfied my cravings for a fizzy energy boost without the sugar crashes that accompanied my Dr. Pepper drinking.
 A 16 oz. bottle of organic raw kombucha tea costs around $3.50.
 Multiply that times several family members and a couple of glasses per day, and it adds up quickly.